wanghm92/rw_fg/model/README.md

+# Planner-generator network with table reconstruction

+We implemented our model based on the work [Ratish et.al AAAI19](https://arxiv.org/abs/1809.00582).
+The original instructions for how to train and test the model are below:

 # data2text-plan-py

 This repo contains code for [Data-to-Text Generation with Content Selection and Planning](https://arxiv.org/abs/1809.00582) (Puduppully, R., Dong, L., & Lapata, M.; AAAI 2019); this code is based on an earlier fork of [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).
 The Pytorch version is 0.3.1.